LSEG-API-Samples/Article.EMA.Java.MRN/README.md

 #####Overview
-example150__NewsAnalytics__Streaming is a simple example that uses EMA Java/Elektron SDK to demonstrate subscription, decoding and parsing of four MRN data feeds:
+example150__NewsAnalytics__Streaming is a simple example that uses EMA Java/Elektron SDK to demonstrate subscription, decoding and parsing of four MRN data streams:

 * MRN_HDLN
 * MRN_STORY